The guide to ASC 606 revenue recognition for SaaS

 Additionally, subscriptions have multiple performance obligations within a contract, and revenue recognition typically occurs over time because services are delivered continuously.

 Compliance is key for all entities to build trust and accountability with stakeholders.
-The ASC 606 standard creates clear revenue recognition criteria that make it easy for all companies to be consistent with accounting practices.
+The ASC 606 standard creates clear methods of revenue recognition that make it easy for all companies to be consistent with accounting practices.

 While core principles of financial compliance are universal, the regulatory environment and revenue recognition models can create challenges for nonprofit organizations and public and private companies.